POLISH THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 The analysis of the dramatic transition from communism to capitalism in rural communities is based on 54 village studies.
 The Polish findings are matched against experiences in Bulgarian, Czech, Hungarian, Romanian, and Slovak villages.
 Poland’s abandoning of collectivization in 1956 meant that it lacked one of the central features of the rural post-socialist transformation elsewhere: the restructuring of agricultural producer co-operatives.
 But if this major drama for rural actors did not take place, restitution issues emerged in relation to the state sector in farming nevertheless, even though the Polish government failed to pass restitution legislation before Poland’s entry into the EU.

-The cruel irony of dissidents' being more often coerced to act as informers of the secret police than supporters of the regime were, and the subsequent dramas are discussed in a chapter of the volume on re-interpreting 1989; which volume also matches the seminal CEU Press book (see Poland-related excerpts at the bottom) in exposing the background of the demise of the Soviet bloc.
+The cruel irony of dissidents' being more often coerced to act as informers of the secret police than supporters of the regime were, and the subsequent dramas are discussed in a chapter of the volume on re-interpreting 1989; which volume also matches the seminal CEU Press book in exposing the background of the demise of the Soviet bloc.

 “Bush: Our talk with Jaruzelski was good, substantive.
 He is an interesting person and a strong leader who inherited a difficult situation.
 But I think he chose the right road.

 Gorbachev: Jaruzelski called me and told about your visit and conversation with you.
 He spoke well about you personally”.
 (December 10, 1987)